-The School of Broadcast and Cinematic Arts offers both theoretical and applied courses in audio and video production, media performance, advertising, programming, sales, promotion, management, electronic journalism, and film criticism.
+The School of Broadcast and Cinematic Arts offers both theoretical and applied courses in audio and video production, media performance, advertising, media management, electronic journalism, and media criticism and cinema studies.
 These classes prepare students for a wide variety of challenging and stimulating electronic media careers.
 Most of our students pursue the Bachelors of Applied Arts (BAA) degree.
 Below are the requirements:

 Admission Requirements, Retention & Termination Standards

-A. In order to sign a BCA major or minor, a student must first meet with an assigned BCA advisor and provide written evidence of completion of:
+A. In order to declare a BCA major or minor, a student must first meet with an assigned BCA advisor.

 Additional Notes for the BCA Major on the BA, BAA, or BS degrees: